 During the reign of George I and George II, the palace was a center of intellectual and artistic creativity, as the kings and their consorts played host to the leading writers, artists and musicians.
 It was also known as a hotbed of political intrigue as diplomats and courtiers jockeyed for power and influence.
 The interiors were remodeled at this time, with additions like architectural splendors like the famous Cupola Room and the ornate murals and painted ceilings that one sees today.

 When George III came to the throne, Kensington Palace fell out of favor, and became a residence for lesser members of the royal family.
-One of George III’s younger sons, Prince Augustus Frederick, the Duke of Sussex, was given a set of room in 10805, known as Apartment 1.
+One of George III’s younger sons, Prince Augustus Frederick, the Duke of Sussex, was given a set of rooms in 1805, known as Apartment 1.
 Augustus was very interested in science and the arts, and created a massive library of over 50,000 books (it filled ten rooms!)
 He also collected clocks and had a large number of pet birds, which were allowed to fly around loose.
 A member of the Royal Society, Britain’s leading scientific society, Augustus often hosted scientific soirees at Kensington Palace—a fact I use in my book!

 The palace was also home to Prince Edward, Duke of Kent and Strathearn, another son of George III.
 His daughter, Alexandrina Victoria—later Queen Victoria—was born there in 1819.
 When she acceded to the throne, she moved to Buckingham Palace—no doubt because of unpleasant memories of her childhood at Kensington Palace, under the strict rule of her manipulative mother and her mother’s favorite advisor, John Conroy.